Italy great Paolo Rossi dies aged 64

 He won two Serie A titles, a Coppa Italia and a European Cup among numerous other trophies during four seasons with Juve.

-Rossi was the leading goalscorer during the 1982-1983 European Cup, in which Juve fell to Hamburg in the final, before helping it beat Liverpool in the 1985 decider.
+Rossi was the leading goalscorer during the 1982-83 European Cup, in which Juve fell to Hamburg in the final, before helping them beat Liverpool in the 1985 decider.

 He had spells at Milan and Hellas Verona to finish his club career.